lucaspere/rust_projects/sixty_challenge_days/day-1.md

 #### Exercise 2: References & Borrowing

-- Create a struct to represent a Library that has a books field (a vector of Book structs – you might implement Book tomorrow).
+- Create a struct to represent a ``Library`` that has a books field (a vector of Book structs – you might implement Book tomorrow).
-- Write a checkout_book function on Library.
+- Write a ``checkout_book`` function on ``Library``.
 It should take a `&mut` self and the title of a book, find the book in the library and change a flag representing its “checked out” status.
 - Write a `list_available_books` function that uses an immutable reference (`&self`) and prints the titles of only the available books.
 - Explore: Try making some mistakes - can you have a mutable and immutable borrow of the same library at the same time?
 Why or why not?